Entity Resolution Solutions: Build vs. Buy vs. Hybrid Approaches

 What Does It Mean to Build Entity Resolution In-House?

-The most common starting point is an open-source library.
-Splink (Python/SQL/Spark) implements the Fellegi-Sunter probabilistic model with built-in blocking and comparison functions.
-Zingg (Python/Java) uses active learning to train match classifiers on Apache Spark.
-The Python dedupe library provides active learning-based deduplication with flexible field comparison.
-These tools are well-documented and actively maintained, but they handle only the matching stage of the pipeline, not data preparation, orchestration, survivorship, or golden record management.
+The common starting point is an open-source library.
+Splink implements the Fellegi-Sunter probabilistic model on SQL and Spark, Zingg uses active learning on Apache Spark, and the dedupe library provides active-learning deduplication in Python.
+These tools are well-documented and maintained, but they handle only the matching stage, not preparation, orchestration, survivorship, or golden-record management.

 When Building Makes Sense

-Building is a viable path when three conditions are met simultaneously.
-First, your entity types and data sources are narrow and stable (for example, deduplicating a single customer table with well-structured fields).
-Second, your team includes at least two engineers with production experience in record linkage, string similarity algorithms, and distributed computing.
-Third, the project’s timeline allows 6 to 12 months before production deployment is required.
+Building is viable when three conditions hold at once: your entity types and sources are narrow and stable, your team includes at least two engineers experienced in record linkage and distributed computing, and the timeline allows 6 to 12 months before production.

 The Hidden Costs of Building